vacu9708/Shopping-mall/README.md

 1. Manages the inventory, including tracking stock levels, and triggering alerts for low stock.
 2. Manages the catalog of products available in the shopping mall, including product information, availability, and search functionality.
 ### Order Management
-Handles order processing, including order placement and fulfillment.
-### Payment
-Handles payment processing (The refund feature will be added later)
+Handles order processing, payment processing (The refund feature will be added later)
+### Notification
+Sends notifications to users regarding order updates, promotions, etc.

 ### To be implemented in the future:
-- **Notifications**: Sends notifications to users regarding order updates, promotions, etc.
 - **Shopping cart and wishlist**
 - **Reviews and Ratings Service**: Manages customer reviews and ratings for products, allowing users to provide feedback and make informed decisions.
 - **Recommendations Service**: Provides personalized product recommendations to users based on their browsing and purchase history.